-The Saab 900 bumper decelerates the inertia force more gently than the earlier Saab 99 bumper (see the graph).
+The Saab 900 bumper decelerates the inertia force more gently than the earlier Saab 99 bumper.
 This is partially due to the bumper itself being about 25% larger, although another contributory factor is that the new cellular blocks have better energy-absorption capacity and give rise to a lower force than the earlier type of block.